brkc/brkc.github.io/README.md

 - Created scalable dataset management tools that include labeling, annotations, etc.

-**EBSCO Information Systems**, Senior Software Engineer (2018-2020)<br>
-<small>Stack: React, Redux, JavaScript, TypeScript, CSS, SASS, InVision,
-Node.js, LoopBack, Express.js, Jest, Jenkins</small>

-Created the next generation of EBSCOhost, a research platform used by millions.
+**EBSCO Information Systems**, Senior Software Engineer (2018-2020)<br> Created the next generation of EBSCOhost, a research platform used by millions.

 **Farragut Systems**, Software Developer (2014-2018)<br> Modernized and maintained property tax application used by half of NC property tax base.